Northeastern University: Long-Term Partnership Leading to Multiple Outcomes

-Northeastern University was one of the first US research institutes to join IN-PART’s matchmaking platform for university-industry collaboration back in 2015.
+Northeastern University Technology Transfer was one of the first US research institutes to join IN-PART’s matchmaking platform for university-industry collaboration back in 2015.
 Since then, they have received numerous introductions to world-leading, R&D-intensive companies in the pharma/biotech and engineering industries.
 Mark Saulich, Senior Commercialization Manager at the Northeastern University Center for Research Innovation (CRI) commented on the success of an introduction to a global pharmaceutical company:

 Through IN-PART, we have been able to establish an ongoing relationship with a large multinational pharmaceutical company.
 While the initial introduction centered on a drug screening platform, those discussions have branched into other areas.
 We have hosted several members of their team for various meetings and events, and look forward to continuing our relationship as we explore opportunities for collaboration.
 We consider this to be one of several valuable connections made through IN-PART.”

 On the developments resulting from the initial introduction in 2017, Mark previously highlighted how the team at Northeastern CRI explored areas of collaboration beyond the initial focus technology: